theeccentriccoder01/Planorama/README.md

     ```

 3.  **Open with a Live Server:**
-    Planorama requires a live server environment to function correctly, especially for the camera scanning and certain sharing features (due to browser security policies).
+    You can simply open `index.html` directly in your browser, or for a better development experience (especially for features like API calls), use a local server:

-      * **VS Code Extension:** If you use VS Code, you can install the "Live Server" extension by Ritwick Dey.
-Right-click on `index.html` and select "Open with Live Server".
+      * If you have VS Code, use the "Live Server" extension.
-      * **Other options:** You can also use `http-server` (Node.js package) or any other local server software.
+      * Alternatively, if you have Node.js installed, you can install `http-server` globally:
         ```bash
-    # If you have Node.js installed, you can install http-server globally:
         npm install -g http-server
+        ```
-    # Then navigate to your project directory and run:
+        Then navigate to your project directory and run:
+        ```bash
         http-server
         ```
     Your default browser will open the application, usually at `http://127.0.0.1:5500` or `http://localhost:8080`.

 ## Issue Creation ✴